-During the 30-day resolution period, and within the first 15 calendar days of receiving the due process complaint, the school district must schedule a resolution meeting.
-If the district does not hold the resolution meeting within 15 calendar days or does not participate in the resolution meeting, you may request for the hearing officer to begin the 45-day due process hearing timeline.
-The district is not required to schedule a resolution meeting if it filed the due process complaint.
+During the 30-day resolution period, and within the first 15 calendar days of receiving the due process complaint, the educational agency must schedule a resolution meeting.
+If the educational agency does not hold the resolution meeting within 15 calendar days or does not participate in the resolution meeting, you may request for the hearing officer to begin the 45-day due process hearing timeline.
+The educational agency is not required to schedule a resolution meeting if it filed the due process complaint.